merenlab/merenlab.org/_posts/anvio/2016-02-27-the-anvio-interactive-interface.md

 ---

-# 1. Data types the interactive interface works with
+# 1. Data types and input files

-The purpose of this section is to provide examples for each of the data type the interactive interface can work with.
+The purpose of this section is to provide examples for each of the data type (and input files) the interactive interface can work with.
 For this, I will start with a simple tree, and add layers step by step to describe different data types.

 You can follow these examples in two ways: